AdobeDocs/experience-manager-65.en/help/sites-administering/operations-audit-log.md

    >The content path only applies to children of the `/var/audit/com.day.cq.wcm.core.page` node in the repository.

 1. Save the rule.
-1. The rule you just created needs to be exposed in the Operations Dashboard in order for it to be executed.
+1. The rule you created needs to be exposed in the Operations Dashboard in order for it to be executed.
 To do this, go **Tools - Operations - Maintenance** from the AEM Welcome screen.

 1. Press the **Weekly Maintenance Window** card.